100 Cheap Decor Ideas That Look Expensive

 Keep It Clean

 Minimalism is your friend when it comes to making your home look high-end.
 And fortunately buying fewer pieces is cheaper than buying more pieces.
 Additionally, stacking clutter into neat piles is very effective, and cleanliness is next to fanciness.
 The most important element when it comes to making a home look attractive and expensive are your intentions with the space, so make it your own and keep it clean!
+There are even ways to make minimalism feel warm.

 Check out these clutter-busting strategies for every room.